Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **From Recognition to Cognition: Visual Commonsense Reasoning;** Rowan Zellers et al; Benchmark dataset, requiring models to go beyond the recognition level to cognition.
 Need to reason about a still image and give rationales.
 - **Learn to Explain: Multimodal Reasoning via Thought Chains for Science Question Answering;** Pan Lu et al
 - **See, Think, Confirm: Interactive Prompting Between Vision and Language Models for Knowledge-based Visual Reasoning;** Zhenfang Chen et al
+- **An Empirical Study of GPT-3 for Few-Shot Knowledge-Based VQA;** Zhengyuan Yang et al

 ## Generation
 - **ClipCap: CLIP Prefix for Image Captioning;** Ron Mokady et al; Train an light-weight encoder to convert CLIP embeddings to prefix token embeddings of GPT-2.